Iraqi Airways: Former fleet

 Five Kuwait Airways Airbus A310-200s were seized in 1990 and re-registered in Iraq as part of Iraqi Airways; however, these never flew any commercial flights for the airline.
 Iraqi Airways also ordered five Airbus A310-300s in the late 1980s, but war-related sanctions prevented their delivery.

 Accidents and incidents

-Iraqi Airways' was subject to incidents during the American-Led Gulf Wars with the last occurring on 25 December 1986.
-In modern day, has seen significant improvements amongst their fleet and operations.
-The airline has had the following incidents, accidents and hijackings since it began operations in 1945:
+Iraqi Airways was subject to fatal incidents with the last occurring on 25 December 1986.
+In the modern day, it has seen significant improvements in its fleet and operations.
+The airline has had the following incidents, accidents, and hijackings since it began operations in 1945: